Riki-Oh: The Story of Ricky: Plot

-The warden and his spoiled son return and the former interrogates Ricky, but is interrupted when Tarzan, the East wing leader, bursts through a wall to fight Ricky.
-Ricky brutalizes Tarzan, and the warden tries to crush them both to death under the cell's hydraulic ceiling, though Ricky holds it off in an effort save Tarzan's life.
-The warden shocks him with a taser to make him stop, only for Tarzan to hold up the ceiling long enough for Ricky to escape before Tarzan dies.
-The warden orders Ricky buried alive for a full week and promises him freedom if he can survive, which he manages to, though the warden still denies him freedom and leaves him chained up in his cell.
+The Warden and his spoiled son return and the former interrogates Ricky, but is interrupted when Tai Zan, the East wing leader, bursts through a wall to fight Ricky.
+Ricky brutalizes Tai Zan, and the Warden tries to crush them both to death under the cell's hydraulic ceiling, though Ricky holds it off in an effort save Tai Zan's life.
+The Warden shocks him with a taser to make him stop, only for Tai Zan to hold up the ceiling long enough for Ricky to escape before Tai Zan dies.
+The Warden orders Ricky buried alive for a full week and promises him freedom if he can survive, which he manages to, though the warden still denies him freedom and leaves him chained up in his cell.

-An inmate named Freddy sneaks Ricky his food, but a snitch named Yeh Ming informs Cyclops, who kills Freddy and taunts Ricky with his body.
-Enraged, Ricky breaks free, kills Yeh Ming, and blinds Cyclops's other eye.
-The inmates riot and mutilate Cyclops, whom the warden kills, annoyed with his incompetence.
-Ricky twists the West wing leader's limbs to neutralize him, while the South wing leader is killed by the warden when he flees in fear.
-Having gone too long without his medication, the warden transforms into a hulking creature whom Ricky barely defeats by shoving him feet-first into a meat grinder.
+An inmate named Freddy sneaks Ricky his food, but a snitch informs the Assistant Warden, who kills Freddy and taunts Ricky with his body.
+Enraged, Ricky breaks free, kills the snitch, and blinds the Assistant Warden's other eye.
+The inmates riot and mutilate the Assistant Warden, whom the Warden kills, annoyed with his incompetence.
+Ricky twists the West wing leader Huang Chung's limbs to neutralize him, while the South wing leader is killed by the Warden when he flees in fear.
+Having gone too long without his medication, the Warden transforms into a hulking creature whom Ricky barely defeats by shoving him feet-first into a meat grinder.

-With the warden dead, Ricky walks outside to find the guards and inmates still fighting each other.
-He stops the fight by presenting them with the warden's severed head, then punches the wall of the prison, collapsing part of it with a single blow.
+With the Warden dead, Ricky walks outside to find the guards and inmates still fighting each other.
+He stops the fight by presenting them with the Warden's severed head, then punches the wall of the prison, collapsing part of it with a single blow.
 Declaring "you're all free now", he walks through the opening in the wall to freedom.

 Production

+18-year-old Fan Siu-wong was an upcoming martial arts actor slowly gaining attention in mainland China and Hong Kong when he was approached by Golden Harvest after finishing filming Stone Age Warriors (1991).
+He later stated in an interview that he was picked up at the airport by Golden Harvest and immediately offered the main role in Story of Ricky.
+Fan signed up for the role before researching his part and was shocked when he learned about the graphic violence, initially fearing that it would turn off viewers.
+He said the role of Ricky is still one of his most memorable and people in rural areas in China will often recognize him from the film and approach him.
+Fan believed the violence was ultimately the main reason why people still remember the movie and why it is a cult hit among fans.

+Fan's father Fan Mei-sheng, himself a veteran martial arts actor, played the Assistant Warden.
+Much of the film was shot at a real prison located in the Coloane section of Macau.